vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

 183=<...>
 ...
 ```
+???+ note

-> Note: `NameKey` integers do not have to be in order or contiguous.
+    `NameKey` integers do not have to be in order or contiguous.

 To supply an additional translation, create an additional file with the form `resources_<locale>.properties`, with the same set of keys as the original file but mapping to translated values.
 A locale specifier can have two parts, a two-letter language ID and an optional two-letter country code.